Elmo33/Pytest_Homework/README.md

 bot.py - class for bots

-interact.py - "interface" for interacting with intents. now only manually testable.
+interact.py - "interface" for interacting with intents. for manual testing.

 main.py - for launching the server via flask

 test_cases.py - positive test cases

 report.html - generated pytest report

+test_intents.py - fully automated testing of tell_joke
 ### first run the server and then test cases by using
 ```
 pytest -s --html=report.html